 The client and his wife were being harassed by the wife’s ex-husband, a retired police officer still packing heat in the form of numerous rifles and handguns.

-During a trial that lasted over the course of three months and involved the testimony of 7 witnesses, we proved through the presentation of evidence that included video, tape recordings and email messages that our clients were the victims of numerous credible threats and were badly intimidated by the ex-husband.
+During a trial that lasted over the course of three months and involved the testimony of 7 witnesses, we proved through the presentation of evidence that included video, tape recordings and email messages that our clients were the victims of numerous credible threats and were intimidated by the ex-husband.

 The judge ordered the respondent/ex-husband to surrender all of his firearms and granted our clients a permanent protective order for three years.
 (In re matter of M.S.)